-The aim of this new protocol coming into play in October 2017 is to encourage communication, and therefore dispute resolution, including the agreement of a suitable payment plan to avoid court proceedings.
+This protocol came into effect in October 2017 to encourage communication, and therefore dispute resolution, including the agreement of a suitable payment plan to avoid court proceedings.

 Who it applies to

 The pre-action protocol applies to all businesses, including sole traders, wanting to make a claim against an individual consumer for an outstanding debt.

 The protocol outlines the procedures and conduct that the court expects the creditor to have carried out prior to the start of official court proceedings.

 This protocol does not apply if the debt is covered by another type of protocol (for instance construction or engineering, or mortgage arrears, or those issued by a government organisation for example HMRC).

 It also does not apply to statutory debts (for example, owed to a government department) or restitutional claims (for example, a payment made in error)

 The protocol complements any regulatory regime to which the creditor is subject and if there is an inconsistency, then the regulatory obligation will take precedence.

 Creditors will be expected to have sent a clearly dated Letter of Claim by post, and should clearly state the following information: